 - Use simple English, no fancy long words.

 Keep it light but be careful with your jokes, we don’t all share the same sense of humor.
-This one works.

 ‘I’m constantly amazed when people assume that I must be meditating while I work.
 There’s a myth going around that artwork is in some way relaxing.
 Well, I’m sorry but let me put the record straight.
 This drawing took me three weeks and did my bleedin’ head in.’